Indie100 India 2017 / Indie100 India 2018

 I conducted this research with members of QUT and KM Conservatory staff in Chennai India in 2017 and 2018.
 The output of the research is two ten track albums named Indie100 India 2017 and Indie100 India 2018.
 These recordings have been widely distributed in India and the bands that participated in the project have been featured in publications such as the India Rolling Stone Magazine, and the Hindu newspaper.
 The project brought students from Australia to India in order to participate in collaborative recordings, production and promotion.

 This output sits within a larger scale and longer term project which aims to build critical mass in a nascent South Indian pop music ’scene’.
-Bringing in experience in both record production and music management from Australia and musical talent from India, the project seeks to kick start a small indie music community of practice to exist alongside the well-established film music industry in India.
-This particular sub-component of the project involved a short, intensive burst of activity in which we were aiming to:
+Bringing experience in both record production and music management from Australia and musical talent from India, the project seeks to kick start a small indie music community of practice to exist alongside the well-established film music industry in India.
+This particular sub-component of the project involved two short, intensive bursts of activity in which we were aiming to:

 - troubleshoot a broad range of anticipated but unknown logistical, technical and social problems